-Daniel has funded healthcare for 70 patients in 14 countries.
+Daniel has funded healthcare for 90 patients in 14 countries.

-Toem is a 55-year-old taxi driver from Cambodia.
-He has five children and enjoys watching boxing and soccer on television.
-One year ago, Toem had an ear infection.
+Dalin is a 13-year-old 7th grade student, with one younger sister.
+His parents are both rice farmers.
+Dalin's favorite subjects in school are Khmer and math.
+His favorite meal is called koko sou with roast chicken and juice.
+Dalin shared with us that he wants to be a doctor when he grows up.
+Five years ago, Dalin had an ear infection.
 This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
-For this reason, Toem experiences hearing loss, pain, tinnitus, ear discharge, headaches, and vertigo.
-He has a difficult time communicating and understanding others.
-Toem traveled to our medical partner's care center to receive treatment.
-On July 8, he will undergo a mastoidectomy procedure in his right ear.
+For this reason, Dalin experiences hearing loss, tinnitus and ear discharge.
+It is difficult for him to hear at school.
+He's often absent from class due to the ear discharge.
+Dalin's family traveled to our medical partner's care center to finally receive treatment.
+On February 17th, he will undergo a mastoidectomy procedure in his left ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
-Our medical partner, Children's Surgical Centre, is requesting $842 to fund this procedure.
-This covers medications, supplies, and inpatient care.
-He says, "I hope that after my surgery my hearing and will improve and all my other symptoms will go away."
+Our medical partner, Children's Surgical Centre, is requesting $925 to fund this procedure.
+This covers medications, supplies, and inpatient care at the hospital.
+Dalin said, "I hope my hearing will improve and the ear discharge will stop after surgery."